Proviesec/nlp-website-string-miner-for-fuzzing/README.md

 # Dir-Name-Parameter-Miner

+Find all keywords for your subdomain or folder search

 Installation
 ------------

-You can install Scrapple by using
+You can install dir-name-parameter-miner by using

 Tutorials